Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Although you can purchase an annuity at any time in your life, most annuity purchasers are those nearing retirement or people in their mid-career planning for retirement who wish to protect their assets.
 Annuities are built to protect your money and secure future income for when you’ll need it most, so it’s important to purchase your annuity from a reputable provider.

-While many types of financial companies can sell annuities, only an insurance company can issue an annuity because annuities are insurance products.
+Annuities are insurance products issued by insurance companies and sold by insurance agents and financial institutions.
 The same large corporations that sell life, home, automobile and other types of insurance in the United States also sell the majority of annuity contracts.

-While there are hundreds of annuity issuers in America, the country’s major firms account for about 90 percent of all annuities sold each year.
-Generally, each company sells one or more of the four basic types of annuities: Immediate – Annuities that begin paying the annuitant right away.
+Hundreds of companies issue annuities in America, though the country’s major firms account for about 90 percent of all annuities sold each year.

 If you purchase an annuity from one of these middlemen, normally you will continue to work with them directly as you manage your contract, even though you will also receive information from the insurance company from time to time.